The glandular epithelial cell-specific proteome

 Basal prostatic cells

-As shown in Table 1, 236 genes are elevated in basal prostatic cells compared to other cell types.
+As shown in Table 1, 205 genes are elevated in basal prostatic cells compared to other cell types.
 Basal prostatic cells play an important part in the structural and luminal integrity of the prostate glands.
 Disruptions in these cells are associated with cancer-related issues.
-Keratin 15 (KRT15) is involved in keeping the structural integrity of the basal cells intact.
-The KRT15 family of genes is in some cases associated with disease development in prostate cancer.
-Another gene that is expressed in the basal prostatic cells is the nerve growth factor receptor (NGFR), which is associated with several different functions throughout the body.
-The receptor is known to interact with BDNF in controlling nerve cell growth and apoptosis, however, its exact function in basal prostatic cells is yet to be investigated.
+An example of a protein with elevated expression in basal prostatic cells is claudin 1 (CLDN1), which as a component of tight junctions enables cell to cell adhesion.

 Prostatic glandular cells